International House, The University of Sydney: History

-Today
+Building Residence

 Since 1967 over 6,000 residents have lived in the House, representing over 100 nationalities.
 Approximately 40% of residents have come from Australia, 45% have been undergraduates, 40%+ have been women and the average age of residents has been in the mid-twenties.

 The House offers both catered and self-catered accommodation to current University of Sydney students.
 The catered accommodation includes 16 twin share rooms, 145 single rooms and 10 ensuite rooms.
 The self-catered accommodation includes six studio units, seven one-bedroom units and three two-bedroom units.

 One of the central aims of International House is to encourage mutual respect and understanding among residents and wider communities, and to develop authentic international perspectives, far-reaching global networks, and lifelong friendships.

 Governance

 The council is the governing body of International House.
 It consists of 4 ex-officio members, 1 Fellow of Senate, 3 members of Rotary International, 1 person from Sydney University International House Alumni Association, 3 members from the International House Members Association and up to 9 appointed members.
 The ex-officio members are: the chancellor, the deputy chancellor, the vice-chancellor & principal of the university and the director of International House.
 The council has four committees: Finance, Nominations, Development and Fellows Committee.